Maryborough (Vic.)

 Maryborough has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could impact this region.
-Notable projects include the Maryborough and District Hospital Redevelopment, Central Goldfields Land Use Planning Framework, Maryborough Central Activity District (MCAD), and Maryborough Municipal Olympic Swimming Pool Upgrade.
-The following list details those most relevant.
+AreaSearch has identified nine projects that may impact the local area.
+Key projects include Maryborough and District Hospital Redevelopment, Central Goldfields Land Use Planning Framework, Maryborough Central Activity District (MCAD), and Maryborough Municipal Olympic Swimming Pool Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.